xiegeo/modbusone/README.md

     reqs, err := modbusone.MakePDURequestHeaders(modbusone.FcReadHoldingRegisters,
         startAddress, quantity, nil)
     if err != nil {
-        fmt.Println(err) //if what you asked for is not possible.
+        fmt.Println(err) // if what you asked for is not possible.
     }
     // Larger than allowed requests are split to many packets. fmt.Println("reqs count:", len(reqs))